SARAH DAVIES TILT, Executive Director, firstname.lastname@example.org

 WILLIAM L. BRYAN, Ph D., Founder & Program Manager, email@example.com

-William L. Bryan founded One Montana (formerly known as the Cook Center/ Rural Landscape Institute) in 2003, leading the organization as its Executive Director.
+William L. Bryan founded One Montana (formerly known as the Cook Center/ Rural Landscape Institute) in 2003, leading the organization as its Executive Director during its early years.
 Bill has over 40 years of experience in startup and organizational development of for-profit and nonprofit businesses, including 25 years' experience in agritourism planning, education and promotion.
 Furthermore, he is the only person in Montana serving on both Presidential Advisory Councils of the two flagship universities.
 He was the co-founder of Off the Beaten Path, a premier travel planning service for destinations in the Western Hemisphere, and was part of Off the Beaten Path's executive team for 27 years.
 Bill has been on the board of many different national, regional and local organizations including the Center for Responsible Travel, Resource Renewal Institute, Clean Air - Clean Planet, Museum of the Rockies (board chair), Yellowstone Business Partnership and the Eisenhower World Affairs Institute.
 Bill holds a Ph.D. in resource planning and conservation from the University of Michigan.
 Dr. Bryan is currently the Progarm Manager for the Mental Health program and the Fee For Service program at One Montana.

 MOLLY THOMPSON, Finance & Operations Manager, firstname.lastname@example.org